chrisanderson16/ACOM_Transmitter_FPGA_Dev/README.md

 *Written By: Chris Anderson*<br>
-*Last Updated: November 19, 2023*
+*Last Updated: November 20, 2023*

 # Capstone Project: *ACOM Transmitter FPGA Development*
-This is a project collaboration between Dalhousie University and Ultra Maritime ( *Nova Scotia's division of Ultra Electronics* ).
+This is a project collaboration between Dalhousie University and Ultra Maritime ( *Nova Scotia's division of Ultra Electronics*).
 The full project is to develop a transmitter chain to take user data to send across the underwater channel to the sister project, the ACOM Receiver.
 <br>
 <br>
 This project has had many hands on it over the years, most recently, as our capstone project.
 This repository is a collection of documentation and knowledge that we have gained over the duration of our time working on it.
 This README\.md file will detail the scope of the project as it stands, as well as, what each module (directory) entails.